Rynoo1/Rynoo1/README.md

-## Hi there 👋

 ![Header Banner](assets/banner.png)

 ### About Me

 I am a full stack developer who is passionate about backend.
 I enjoy designing and developing creative solutions that are cutting-edge and imaginative, yet still user-centric.
-In my free time, I enjoy gaming, playing squash and
+In my free time, I enjoy gaming and playing squash and golf.
 I am currently completing my studies in Creative Technologies at Open Window, majoring in Interactive Development.

 ***